catherinepope/blox/content/blog/second-brain/index.md

   caption: 'Image credit: [**Unsplash**](https://unsplash.com)'
 ---

+Adding some random text for testing.

 Create a personal knowledge base and share your knowledge with your peers.

 Hugo Blox web framework empowers you with one of the most flexible note-taking capabilities out there.